 - Bonuses.
 We provide cash bonuses, which typically are at-risk, to recognize and reward our named executive officers based on our success in a given year.
-For 2012, we awarded performance-related bonuses based on the Annual Cash Incentive Plan.
+For 2014, we awarded performance-related bonuses based on the Annual Cash Incentive Plan.
 The operation of this plan as it relates to our named executive officers is described in more detail below. - Share-based compensation.
-We currently have authorized a total of 9,847,383 shares of common stock for grants under our Equity Incentive Plan.
-In 2012, our named executive officers received grants of restricted stock under this plan as part of an overall, annual equity incentive grant made to company employees. - Perquisites.
+We currently have authorized a total of 12,167,127 shares of common stock for grants under our Equity Incentive Plan.
+In 2014, our named executive officers received grants of restricted stock under this plan as part of an overall, annual equity incentive grant made to Company employees. - Perquisites.
 We seek to compensate our named executive officers at levels that eliminate the need for material perquisites and enable each individual officer to provide for his or her own needs.
-Accordingly, in 2012, we provided limited perquisites to our named executive officers.
+Accordingly, in 2014, we provided limited perquisites to our named executive officers.
 See "Compensation of Executive Officers Summary Compensation Table" for additional detail. - Other.
 We offer other employee benefits to named executive officers for the purpose of meeting current and future health and security needs for the executives and their families.
 These benefits, which we generally offer to all eligible employees, include medical, dental, and life insurance benefits; short-term disability pay; long-term disability insurance; flexible spending accounts for medical expense reimbursements; a 401(k) retirement savings plan; and free tuition for a spouse or up to two children with no more than two participants receiving the tuition benefit at any one time.
-The 401(k) retirement savings plan is a defined contribution plan under Section 401(a) of the Code.
-Employees may make pre-tax contributions into the plan, expressed as a percentage of compensation, up to prescribed IRS annual limits, with such contributions subject to a matching Company contribution up to prescribed limits
+The 401(k) retirement savings plan is a defined contribution plan under Section 401(a) of the Code, into which employees may make pre-tax contributions into the plan, expressed as a percentage of compensation, up to prescribed IRS annual limits, with such contributions subject to a matching Company contribution up to prescribed limits.

 Elements of Post-Termination Compensation and Benefits.
-The employment agreements of our current named executive officers provide for post-termination salary and benefit continuation in the event of a termination by us without Cause (as defined below) or by the executive for Good Reason (as defined below) or in the event of any such termination within 12 months following a Change in Control (as defined below), and for so long as the named executive officer abides by customary confidentiality, non-competition, and non-solicitation covenants and executes a full release of all claims, known or unknown, that the executive may have against the Company.
+The employment agreements of our named executive officers provide for post-termination salary and benefit continuation in the event of a termination by us without Cause (as defined below) or by the executive for Good Reason (as defined below) or in the event of any such termination within 12 months following a Change in Control (as defined below), and for so long as the named executive officer abides by customary confidentiality, non-competition, and non-solicitation covenants and executes a full release of all claims, known or unknown, that the executive may have against the Company.
 We believe that the amounts of these payments and benefits and the periods of time during which they would be provided are fair and reasonable, and we have not historically taken into account any amounts that may be received by a named executive officer following termination when establishing current compensation levels.
-The elements of post-termination compensation that were in effect during 2012 pursuant to the written employment agreements consisted of the following:
+The elements of post-termination compensation that were in effect during 2014 pursuant to the written employment agreements consisted of the following:

 - Salary continuation.
 Each named executive officer would continue to receive salary payments for a period of twelve (12) months following any qualifying termination of employment. - Payment of target bonus.
-As discussed above, in 2012 we amended certain of our named executive officer's employment agreement to provide that, in addition to twelve (12) months of salary continuation, each officer would also receive an amount equal to 100% of the named executive officer's annual target bonus for the year in which such termination occurs, with such amount also payable over twelve (12) months following any qualifying termination of employment. - Benefits continuation.
-Each named executive officer would continue to receive Company -paid premiums for continued group health benefits under COBRA during the 12-month salary continuation period.
+Each named executive officer would receive an additional amount equal to 100% of the named executive officer's annual target bonus for the year in which such termination occurs, with such amount also payable over twelve (12) months following any qualifying termination of employment. - Benefits continuation.
+Each named executive officer would continue to receive Company-paid premiums for continued group health benefits under COBRA during the salary continuation period.